Alun Kyte: Murder of Samo Paull

 In December 1993, Kyte picked up 20-year-old sex worker Samo Paull from Birmingham's Balsall Heath red light district.
 She was a single parent.
-She was reported missing on 4 December and was missing for more than three weeks before her partially-clothed body was spotted by a horse rider on 31 December.
-It was lying in a water-filled ditch by a lay-by outside Swinford, Leicestershire.
+She was reported missing on 4 December and was missing for more than three weeks before her partially-clothed body was noticed by a horse rider on 31 December.
+Paull's remains were lying in a water-filled ditch near a lay-by outside of Swinford, Leicestershire.
 This was 38 miles from where she was last seen in Birmingham.
-The site was near to junction 20 of the M1 motorway.
-Because of the remoteness of the location, there was no CCTV evidence nor any people living nearby who could provide information.
+The site was near junction 20 of the M1 motorway.
+Because of the remoteness of the location, there was no CCTV evidence, nor were there any people living nearby who could provide information.
 All of Paull's possessions had been stolen.
-Detectives originally focused their enquiries on Paull's boyfriend.
+Detectives originally focused their investigation on Paull's boyfriend.

-A key witness was a woman who had seen a man in a Brown Ford Sierra car drive through Swinford in early December with a woman in the back seat who appeared to be dead.
-The witness had previously worked as a pathologist and so had experience in examining dead bodies.
+A key witness was a woman who had seen a man in a brown-coloured Ford Sierra car driving through Swinford in early December with a woman in the back seat who appeared to be dead.
+The witness had previously worked as a pathologist, and had experience in examining dead bodies.
 The woman was sitting "bolt upright" and had strange marks on her face.
 The car was covered in mud and the driver appeared to not want to be seen, pulling a hat over his face.
-When Paull was found dead on 31 December she insisted to police that the dead woman she had seen being driven around was Paull.
+When Paull was found dead on 31 December, the witness insisted to police that the dead woman she had seen being driven around was Paull.